 Building permits for alteration of contributing structures shall be reviewed according to the process described in Section V of this document.
 Exterior modifications that do not require a building permit shall obtain a certificate of appropriateness from the Public Works and Planning Department.
-All modifications that will affect the historical integrity of the structure shall consider the Secretary of the Interior's Standards should be applied to individual rehabilitation projects taking into consideration technological and economic feasibility, and should be considered as general guidance to supplement the specific guidelines and standards of this section.
-It should be noted that some of the specific guidelines and standards of this document are less restrictive than the general guidance of the Secretary of the Interior's Standards.
+All modifications that will affect the historical integrity of the structure shall consider the Secretary of the Interior's Standards for the Rehabilitation of Historic Structures.
+The Secretary of the Interior's Standards should be applied to individual rehabilitation projects taking into consideration technological and economic feasibility, and should be considered as general guidance to supplement the specific guidelines and standards of this document are less restrictive than the general guidance of the Secretary of the Interior's Standards.